TandoorRecipes/recipes/README.md

 ## All the must haves

 - 📱Optimized for use on **mobile** devices
-- 🌍 localized in many languages thanks to the awesome community
+- 🌍 Localized in many languages thanks to the awesome community
 - 📥️ **Import your collection** from many other [recipe managers](https://docs.tandoor.dev/features/import_export/)
 - ➕ Many more like recipe scaling, image compression, printing views and supermarkets